 This is where it becomes really clear that she thinks he’s wasted his life, and her resentment of the RRTS that I alluded to earlier shines through.
-Well, no wonder he doesn’t like her very much.
+Well, no wonder he resents her.
 On the other hand, she is implying that she thinks he’s smart.

 All John does is make a funny face and then turn back to Lucy.
 He doesn’t even respond to what Sam said.
 She was trying to get through to him, and obviously didn’t.
 Sorry, Sam.
 In fact, his lack of response is quite odd.
 I almost feel like something was cut.
 Or maybe he just can’t be bothered/isn’t bothered.
 Or maybe he’s already lost two arguments with Sam, and doesn’t want to lose another one, so he decides to not even get into it.
 It’s annoying for us; but on the other hand, his intellectual curiosity is complimentary.